-A good first degree in Actuarial Science, or a degree that covers all or most of the Core Technical Stage subjects of the Institute and Faculty of Actuaries’ examinations.
-We may also accept applicants who have a good first degree in another subject and who have passed most of the Core Technical Stage subjects.
+A good first degree in Actuarial Science, or a degree that covers all or most of the Core Principles Stage subjects of the Institute and Faculty of Actuaries’ examinations.
+We may also accept applicants who have a good first degree in another subject and who have passed most of the Core Principles Stage subjects.

 All applicants are considered on an individual basis and additional qualifications, professional qualifications and relevant experience may also be taken into account when considering applications.

 Please see our International Student website for entry requirements by country and other relevant information.
 Due to visa restrictions, students who require a student visa to study cannot study part-time unless undertaking a distance or blended-learning programme with no on-campus provision.